Host a Glittery New Year's Eve Cocktail Party

 Did You Know?
 To toast after sipping or with an empty glass is considered bad luck.

-Jam out to a playlist that's packed with the year's best tunes.
+Jam out to a playlist packed with the year's best tunes.
 Upon RSVP'ing, ask guests to send in requests for their favorite songs and artists.

 Quick!
 Get in all on the happening hairstyle secrets.
 This easy party hairstyle comes together in minutes but looks like you spent all afternoon.

 Treat your bakery-fresh baguette to six delectable butters.
-Each starts with a stick of storebought butter and finishes with an infusion of delish flavorings:
+Each starts with a stick of store-bought butter and finishes with an infusion of delish flavorings:

 Capture your party's special moments with a do-it-yourself photo booth complete with a handcrafted backdrop, goofy props, and (of course) the right camera.

-PS: Leftover confetti makes fabulous table decor.
+Editor's Tip: Leftover confetti makes fabulous table decor.

 Scraps of tulle and mini bells make any wooden crafts stick instantly adorable.
-Tie or hot-glue the materials at least a day before the party, then ring away when the clock strikes midnight.
+Tie or hot-glue the materials on at least a day before the party, then ring away when the clock strikes midnight.

 Light up the dessert tray with festive sparklers and cute numbered candles to commemorate the year.
-Just be sure you don't get too close to this sparkly sendoff!
+Just be sure you don't get too close to this sparkly send-off!